Kyrgyzstan: Languages

-Russian TV media enjoy enormous popularity in Kyrgyzstan, especially in the deeply russified city of Bishkek and the Chüy Region, despite that the percentage of Russians today is a fraction of that in 1989.
+Russian television media enjoy enormous popularity in Kyrgyzstan, especially in the Russophone city of Bishkek and the Chüy Region, despite the percentage of Russians today being a fraction of that in 1989.
+According to World Values Survey in 2020, Russian was the language spoken at home for 55.6% of the population of Bishkek, and Kyrgyz was the second with 43.6%.
+However, the countrywide figure for Russian was only 16.3%, whereas Kyrgyz was the home language of 70.9%.
+The Uzbek language was the third most spoken home language with 10.7% according to the same survey.
 Russian media outlets have an enormous influence on public opinion in Kyrgyzstan, especially in areas such as human rights and international political developments.

 Many business and political affairs are carried out in Russian.
 Until recently, Kyrgyz remained a language spoken at home and was rarely used during meetings or other events.
 However, most parliamentary meetings today are conducted in Kyrgyz, with simultaneous interpretation available for those not speaking Kyrgyz.
-According to an RFE/RL article from 2014, despite the attempts to raise the status of Kyrgyz, thousands of Kyrgyz are russifying their names every year (around 40,000), mostly for career prospects, and to remove themselves from the Russian blacklists (people that are to be deported upon entrance) by registering different names.
+According to an RFE/RL article from 2014, despite the attempts to raise the status of Kyrgyz, thousands of Kyrgyz are russifying their names every year (around 40,000), mostly for career prospects, and to remove themselves from the Russian blacklists (people who are to be deported upon entrance) by registering different names.
 There are also many Russian-language medium schools that are supported from the Russian foundations via the embassy of Russia in Bishkek which are better funded than the Kyrgyz language medium schools.
 Due to this, many ethnic Kyrgyz go to Russian language medium schools.
-Many high school students change their surnames annually; for example 800 such changes were recorded in high school students in the region of Naryn.
+Many high school students change their surnames annually; for example, 800 such changes were recorded in high school students in the region of Naryn.